drinking-code/cherry-soda/README.md

 with Node.
 Then, visit `localhost:3000`.

 Alternatively, you can use the [`cherryCola()`](#cherrycolaentry-string) function in your own server to render the app.
-This also automatically serves the asset files (JavaScript, CSS, images, and so on).
+This also automatically serves the asset files (JavaScript, CSS, images, etc.).
 For Bun.serve:

 ```javascript